AviatrixSystems/Docs/HowTos/selective_upgrade.rst

 .. note::

    ..
 [Note1] Image upgrade required if the gateways are not running the latest released image for that version.
-See table below.
+See the table below.

    ..
 [Note2] Image upgrade required for raccoon to strongswan gateway migration, gateway pull mode migration, and active-mesh migration.